 We support two offset schemes in the tropics on behalf of our corporate and research partners.
 There are many more, but most will only deal with large quantities for big companies or even countries who want to retire large quantities of carbon.
 We help partners using our bank of credits with Trees of Hope in Malawi, which is a Plan Vivo scheme, and MJUMITA Community Forest in Tanzania), but please note that we can only retire credits in these schemes on behalf of parters.
 We don’t have the resources for individuals, who will usually only want to retire a few tonnes per year, so please pick one of these below for personal or family credits.

-Offsetting in the Tropics (for members of the public, see above for organisations):
+Offsetting in the Tropics for members of the public.
+(Organisations; see above):

-In the tropics (where the trees will do more for the climate more quickly), we recommend Tree-Nation’s Plan Vivo CommuniTree scheme in Nicaragua.
-(You’ll be able to search for other projects showing the cloud icon (right) on their website soon).
+For offsetting in the tropics (where the trees will do more for the climate more quickly), we recommend Tree-Nation’s Plan Vivo CommuniTree scheme in Nicaragua, and ArBolivia in (guess where)!
+You’ll be able to search for other projects showing the cloud icon (right) on their website soon.

 NB: For logistical purposes, Tree-Nation typically bundles small purchases of carbon credits together, and then retires them in the name of Tree-Nation – rather than listing each individual purchase in the transaction.
 This means that when you buy credits you’ll receive a certificate listing the tonnes of CO2e you’ve offset, but no individual serial number, shown as retired in your name.
 Tree-Nation can provide these on request for offset above 50 tonnes CO2e in a transaction